-The serial interface on the ADT7302 consists of four wires: CS, SCLK, DIN, and DOUT.
+The serial interface on the ADT7301 consists of four wires: CS, SCLK, DIN, and DOUT.
 The interface can be operated in 3-wire mode with DIN tied to ground, in which case the interface has read-only capability, with data being read from the data register via the DOUT line.
-It is advisable to always use $\overline{\text{CS}}$ to create a communications window, as shown in Figure 13, because this improves synchronization between the ADT7302 and the master device.
+It is advisable to always use CS to create a communications window, as shown in Figure 14; this improves synchronization between the ADT7301 and the master device.
 The DIN line is used to write the part into standby mode, if required.
-The $\overline{\text{CS}}$ line is used to select the device when more than one device is connected to the serial clock and data lines.

-The part operates in slave mode and requires an externally applied serial clock to the SCLK input to access data from the data register.
-The serial interface on the ADT7302 allows the part to be interfaced to systems that provide a serial clock synchronized to the serial data, such as the 80C51, 87C51, 68HC11, 68HC05, and PIC16Cxx microcontrollers as well as DSP processors.
+The CS line is used to select the device when more than one device is connected to the serial clock and data lines.
+The part operates in a slave mode and requires an externally applied serial clock to the SCLK input to access data from the data register.
+The serial interface on the ADT7301 allows the part to be interfaced to systems that provide a serial clock synchronized to the serial data, such as the 80C51, 87C51, 68HC11, 68HC05, and PIC16Cxx microcontrollers as well as DSP processors.

-A read operation from the ADT7302 accesses data from the temperature value register while a write operation to the part writes data to the control register.
+A read operation from the ADT7301 accesses data from the temperature value register, while a write operation to the part writes data to the control register.